About the myVocab project

 - Esipenko, E. et al. (2018).
 Comparing Spatial Ability of Male and Female Students Completing Humanities vs. Technical Degrees.
 Psychology in Russia, 11(4), 37–49.

-If you are a researcher looking to include a robust vocabulary test in your test battery, interested in developing a test for another language, or have comments or suggestions about the tests, please feel free to reach out!
+If you are a researcher looking to include a robust vocabulary test in your test battery, an enthusiast interested in creating a test for your language, or simply someone with comments or suggestions, please feel free to reach out!

 Contact me at gregorygolovin@gmail.com.